-- 1. Homeowner Association packet three months prior to work being performed, a packet of information regarding the upcoming vegetation management work will be provided. - 2.
-Bill attachment two months prior to vegetation management work, a notice will be attached to the affected customer's monthly bill statement. - 3.
-Individual letter one month prior to vegetation management work a separate letter will be sent to all homes on a circuit, notifying the resident of upcoming tree trimming. - 4.
-Public notice one month prior to work a public notice is posted in the Indianapolis Star describing the boundaries where tree work will be performed during the month. - 5.
+- 1. Individual letter one month prior to vegetation management work a separate letter will be sent to all homes on a circuit, notifying the resident of upcoming tree trimming. - 2.
+Public notice one month prior to work a public notice is posted in the Indianapolis Star describing the boundaries where tree work will be performed during the month. - 3.
 In-person visit #1- a minimum of two weeks prior to vegetation management a contractor forester will visit homes that will be affected by vegetation management activities.
-If no one is present at time of the visit, a light green door hanger will be left with contact information and a brief description of work to be performed in the area.
+If no one is present at the time of the visit, a light green door hanger will be left with contact information and a brief description of work to be performed in the area.
 A record will be kept in the current vegetation management system of the time and date notification was given.

-6. In-person visit #2 - Day of work, a tree trimming contractor will knock on door to notify the resident of their presence and work to be performed.
+4. In-person visit #2 - Day of work, a tree trimming contractor will knock on door to notify the resident of their presence and work to be performed.